fmarino-ipzs/eid-it-wallet-docs/docs/en/credential-issuance-low-level.rst

     Host: eaa-provider.example.org
     Content-Length: 0

-**Step 13 (Nonce Response)**: The PID/(Q)EAA Provider provides the `c_nonce` to the Wallet Instance.
+**Step 13 (Nonce Response)**: The Credential Issuer provides the `c_nonce` to the Wallet Instance.
 The parameter `c_nonce` is a string value, which MUST be unpredictable and is used later by the Wallet Instance in Step 16 to create the proof of possession of the key (*proof* claim) and it is the primary countermeasure against key proof replay attack.
 Note that, the received `c_nonce` value can be used to create the proof as long as the Issuer provides the Wallet Instance with a new `c_nonce` value.